What can you do about Water Conservation and Stormwater Pollution?

 - Cover piles of dirt and mulch being used in landscaping projects to prevent these pollutants from blowing or washing off your yard and into local waterbodies.
 Vegetate bare spots in your yard to prevent soil erosion.
 Plant a raingarden.

-- RAKE IT OR LEAVE IT: Residents are reminded to avoid dumping fall yard waste near wetlands or bodies of water, as decomposing leaves and branches can negatively impact aquatic creatures and organisms in water bodies.
+- RAKE IT OR LEAVE IT: Avoid dumping fall yard waste near wetlands or bodies of water, as decomposing leaves and branches can negatively impact aquatic creatures and organisms in water bodies.
+Clear leaves from driveways and walkways and sweep grass clippings and fertilizer back onto lawns to reduce nutrient pollution into the watershed.
 For more information, click here.

 Home Repair and Improvement